You should expect only one to contact you for every 100 visitors to your real estate website.

 Your primary response to any of these questions should be to eliminate roadblocks that result from them.
 Some of these obstacles relate to web design, weak CRO metrics, and content on your website.

-The following strategies address these roadblocks in detail and provide solutions you can use to boost your CRO.
+The following strategies address these roadblocks in detail and provide solutions to boost your CRO.

 Calls to Action

-Calls to action are essential for any marketing strategy, but especially conversion rate optimization.
-They can be included in several places on your website and direct many types of conversion.
+Calls to action are essential for any marketing strategy, especially conversion rate optimization.
+They can be included in several places on your website and direct many conversion types.
 These calls to action can contain: